 Modified by John Diggins / Jaydee

 This guitar, according to John Diggins, was modified by him at some point in the early 80s.
 Most notably, John replaced the whole neck and inlayed the fretboard with lightning flesh inlays.
-Originally, of course, the guitar styled regular Gibson block inlays.
+But basically, based on his description, the only untouched part was the headstock veneer.

 The next was a body repair where the whole of the control area had been eaten away by the Angus sweat, and the wood knock clinched it to make it unusable.
 I made a new one neck and all, including the lighting flash inlays.
 The only original thing left on the guitar was the head face with the Gibson logo.The Angus Young Connection – Jaydee

 This guitar made a comeback with the 2000 Stuff Upper Lip tour, during which Angus used it extensively.
 Based on the photos, the guitar was used alongside a few more SG.Embed from Getty Images